-Navratriis that time of the year when people, especially from north India, indulge in ritualistic prayers and worship Goddess Durga and her nine divine avatars.
+Navratriis that time of the year when Hindus perform ritualistic prayers and worship Goddess Durga and her nine divine avatars.
+This year Navratri began from 17th October to 25th October and celebrations have begun in full swing.
 During this nine-day long celebration, many people observe fast, not only for spiritual reasons but also to detox and cleanse their body, mind and soul.
-When it comes to Navratri fasting, there are only few things that are allowed like sabudana, samak, makhana, kuttu, and fruits for vrat ka khana.
+When it comes to Navratri fasting, there are only a few things that are allowed like sabudana, samak, makhana, kuttu, and fruits for vrat ka khana.
 Navratri is also a good time to try different types of drinks as it is believed that this event should be used to detox your body.
 A refreshing drink made of fruits and herbs will keep your body active and fill it with nutrition.
 Take a look at these five DIY fasting drinks that are not just healthy, but also quite filling at the same time.

 Read on to know more about these Navratri special drinks -